Cabal Online: Critical reception

 Cabal Online received mixed reviews from critics.
 In December 2006, PC Gamer UK gave it a rating of 6.4, commenting that the game was "mindblowingly generic".
-The magazine had also criticised Cabal Online for sharing many features as other Korean MMORPGs.
+The magazine had also criticized Cabal Online for sharing many features as other Korean MMORPGs.
 Despite the negative review from PC Gamer UK, the game was selected as one of the "Top 9 Free MMOs Worth Playing" in the magazine's June issue.

 Sequel version: Cabal 2 Project

 Cabal Online 2 was promoted in South Korea in October 2010 before the start of G-Star 2010, in Busan.
-The game promotes a change from its original "techno-punk" theme into a royal theme, hyper-action game with six character classes available as well.
-However, this change includes the removal of the Blader class from the original game, replacing it with a new Priest class.
-The sequel to Cabal Online uses CryEngine 3 as the main graphics engine.
+The game promoted a change from its original "techno-punk" theme into a royal theme, hyper-action game with six character classes.
+This change included the removal of the Blader class from the original game, replacing it with a new Priest class.
+The sequel to Cabal Online used CryEngine 3 as the main graphics engine.
 The sequel was shut down on April 8, 2018.